Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 Background

-The Royal Commission into Aboriginal Deaths in Custody (RCIADIC) found that criticisms from Aboriginal people about lack of awareness or sensitivity to Aboriginal culture were made more frequently about justices of the peace than about magistrates.
-This lack of awareness and sensitivity contributed to poor sentencing decisions and outcomes:
+The Royal Commission into Aboriginal Deaths in Custody (RCIADIC) found that criticisms from Aboriginal people about lack of cultural sensitivity were made more frequently about Justices of the Peace than about magistrates.
+This contributed to poor sentencing decisions:

 . . . whilst the lack of understanding of Aboriginal culture is a factor likely of itself to diminish the ability of justices to make proper sentencing decisions, equally alarming was an apparent lack of awareness or willingness to apply non-custodial sentencing options in circumstances where they appeared appropriate.